 I, and many others have commented on her post to tell her how this is endangering those who have LIFE-THREATENING allergies which occur within seconds.
 However, she refuses to remove this wording in her post.
 In fact, she banned me from her Facebook page when I wrote to tell her the consequences from her advice.

-Many people don’t realize that simply touching nuts, and then touching other food is enough to cause anaphylaxis in some allergy sufferers.
-Although my daughter included, there are others whose allergies are even worse than hers.
+Many people don’t realize that simply touching nuts, and then touching other food is enough to cause anaphylaxis in some allergy sufferers, my daughter included.
+However, there are others whose allergies are even worse than hers.
 Think about the nuts being consumed in planes; it’s frightening.

 Similarly, there is no barometer to measure or communicate how serious an allergy is.
 It’s completely open to interpretation.
-These things directly impact my daughter’s life and many others’, too.
+These things directly impact my daughter’s life and so many others’, too.

 Finally, please be mindful of the impact that use of the word “allergy” can have.